koleada/Cyber-Range/Active-Directory/ADSecurity/2-Initial-Access/Relay-Attacks.md

   - Signing is required by default on modern Windows machines; legacy systems will often still have it just *enabled,* which will not prevent this attack

 2. Disable LLMNR and NBT-NS, as this can often prevent hashes from being obtained
-3. Follow least privilege by only allowing SMB access to those who need it
+3. Follow least privilege by only allowing SMB access to those who need it and to mitigate damage
 4. Use Kerberos whenever possible